A series of individual parts – is this a paradox?

 A US-American medical device manufacturer has focused on the care of patients suffering from irreversible ankle trauma.
 These bone defects are usually caused by disease or accidents, as seen in the case of a 60-year-old patient who shattered her talus bone in a bad accident.
 It turned out that there was no satisfactory treatment option for this fracture, at least not if the bone needed to be replaced.
 Three months after her injury, the patient's only option was to have the ankle stiffened.
 Unfortunately, this is still the case for many people in this situation.

 For this reason, our customer has developed a customized fitting option that promises an alternative way out.
 A patient-specific implant provides a fast, affordable, and perfectly fitting replacement for the talus bone in severe cases, thus restoring the functionality of the ankle joint.
 To do this, this innovative application exploits the full potential of additive manufacturing.
-Each implant has an individual geometry and is therefore to be treated as a one-off, but is manufactured as a series product in accordance with EN ISO 13485.
+Each implant has an individual geometry and is, therefore, to be treated as a one-off, but is manufactured as a series product responding to individual customer requirements.
 At the same time, special lightweight components are integrated that cannot be manufactured using conventional processes.
 This places high demands on process stability, process monitoring, and product quality in manufacturing.
 With our ADM-CV solution, FIT has the right process for these requirements.

 The road from CT scan to implant